-Establish the Mood and Purpose of Your Room.
+Establish the Mood and Purpose of Your Room

 By determining the ambiance you want to create and the purpose of your room, you will figure out what type of lighting is best to illuminate that specific space.
 If you want to create a natural lighting effect that fills the room, choose a pendant lamp.
 Track lighting can also do the trick.

 You can also bring focus on a piece of art or special architectural feature with accent lighting.